chromealex/ecs/Docs/Manual-Deterministic.md

 ### Burst

-Now is 2021 and we currently have no Burst deterministic functions.
+Now is 2021 and we are currently have no Burst deterministic functions.
 So in burst you can use Fixed-Point Math to be sure all calculations are identical on all platforms.

 [![](Footer.png)](/../../#glossary)